4D1B/4D1B/README.md

 ### Hi there This is Syed Shah MD Adib, Currently Working as a software Developer - Not much active on this profile due to my projects being handled privately for work purposes 👋

 - 🔭 I’m currently working with Spring Boot - JPA - ANGULAR - POSTGRES - MS SQL
-- 🌱 Successfully completed crowd-funding platform named Ekdesh (www.ekdesh.gov.bd) as an E-Government solutions for Digital Bangladesh, contributed in Payment gateway System named Ekpay.
+- 🌱 Successfully completed crowd-funding platform as an E-Government solutions for Digital Bangladesh, contributed in Payment gateway System named Ekpay.
 Currently active in working for Tax return Submission project for National Board of Revenue , Bangladesh.
 - 🌱 I’m currently learning Micro-Services and Other stacks
 - 👯 I’m looking to collaborate on open source innovative projects
 - 💬 Ask me about anything if you may want
 - 📫 How to reach me: Email : syedshahmdadib2@gmail.com
-- ⚡ Fun fact: I won't tell you.

 <!--
 **4D1B/4D1B** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.